 It can affect the uterus, or womb, the fallopian tubes, the ovaries, or a combination.

 Complications include chronic, persistent, pelvic pain, ectopic pregnancy, and infertility.
-According to the Centers for Disease Control and Prevention (CDC), 1 in 8 women who have had pelvic inflammatory disease (PID) have difficulty becoming pregnant.
+According to the Centers for Disease Control and Prevention (CDC),

 Most cases result from an untreated infection in the vagina or cervix that spreads.